gxldCptRick/gxldCptRick.github.io/pages/about.markdown

 how to express myself in the same medium of code that my cohorts can and hopefully I can use this to allow myself to connect to like minded individuals.

-If you would like to get in contact please feel free to email me at [andreshcar@live.com](mailto:andreshcar@live.com)
+If you would like to get in contact please feel free to email me at [andreshcar@live.com](mailto:andreshcar@live.com) and I can get back to you as soon as I am able.